trafiklab/trafiklab.se/content/docs/using-trafiklab-data/using-gtfs-files/the-protobuf-file-format.md

 even every 3 seconds (VehiclePositions).
 For TripUpdates, this means 5760 updates, per operator, per day.
 For example, a file size reduction with 500kb would result in a saving of 2,5gb of data transfer per day, just for this one feed with one consumer.
-This is important both for producers, since data transfer can make up a significant part of the hosting costs, as well as for consumers such as you, who also have to pay for transfer.
+This is important both for producers, since data transfer can make up a significant part of the hosting costs, and for consumers such as you, who also have to pay for transfer.

 Thanks to its smaller size,protobuf can bring advantages when it comes to decoding performance.
 This means that systems can decode and handle messages quicker, which becomes especially important when you want to consume a large number of